0xjunger/0xjunger.github.io/README.md

 # Hey, I'm Jünger!

-I'm actually a physicist.
+I'm a Turkish physicist.
 While I used to work on lasers, my current focus is on particle physics and conducting experiments at CERN.
-Nowadays, my work consists mostly of cryptography and mathematics rather than physics.
+<ins>Nowadays, my work consists mostly of cryptography and mathematics rather than physics.</ins>

 ## Contacts